flash37yt/flash37yt/README.md

 - 📫 How to reach me ...
 --->

-If you like to support me, you can donate a very small amount(under 3$) here 🤗:\
+If you like to support me, you can donate a very small amount here 🤗:\
 **WARNING** : Send coins only to their respective address.
 Sending to other address may lead to permanent loss of coins.\
 Below mentioned bitcoin address is a **Bech32** address.
 Some payment gateways *will not accept Bech32*.
 In those case, please don't send any coins.